-- All trips would be subject to Covid 19 travel advice and the destination being an environment that is as Covid 19 safe as is reasonably possible to be. - No trip is guaranteed this is about establishing interest. - A trip abroad is an added expense a deposit may be required before the end of October 2024. - Numbers that can travel may be limited if more than the permitted numbers apply, a lottery is held. - A student could be disqualified from the trip, even if payments have been made, if suspended at any point throughout the year or has accumulated an excessive amount of minus discipline points. - A trip in Ireland can see greater numbers travelling however the same disciplinary rule above applies. - The school is encouraging more subject-based trips, for example, the Dublin/Malaga/Seville Spanish exchanges and the Dublin/Nantes/Lille French exchanges for TY 2024/25.
+- No trip is guaranteed this is about establishing interest. - A trip abroad is an added expense a deposit may be required before the end of October 2025. - Numbers that can travel may be limited if more than the permitted numbers apply, a lottery is held. - A student could be disqualified from the trip, even if payments have been made, if suspended at any point throughout the year or has accumulated an excessive amount of minus discipline points.